15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Stages of Gum Disease

 The stages of gum disease progress relatively quickly.
-The sooner we are able to diagnose and treat gum disease, the less damage it can cause, and the better we can prevent it from progressing into further stages.
+The sooner you get a diagnose, the better your outcome will be with less damage to your oral health.
+Treatment in the early stages will prevent it from progressing into further stages.
 Continue reading to learn more about the stages of gum disease.

-Mild Periodontitis: Once you have reached the third stage of gum disease, damage begins to be permanent.
+Once you have reached the third stage of gum disease, damage begins to be permanent.
 The surface and structure of teeth begin to become infected and rot away.
 At this point, patients may have already lost anywhere from 20-50% of their tooth and bone structure.
-Treatment is used to manage the infection so that it does not worsen and cause further damage, however, previous damage cannot be reversed.

-Like most dental health concerns, early diagnosis helps create a plan for effective and conservative treatment options before more advanced issues surface.
-Remember, sometimes you may not even know you have periodontal issues because it is a silent disease in its early stages.
-If you notice any of the following changes in your oral health, be sure to contact our Bala Cynwyd dentist office.
+For some patients, they may not even know they have gum disease.
+In the early stages, you may or may not notice symptoms.
+Many dentists consider it a silent disease in its early stages.
+If you notice any of these changes in your oral health, contact our Bala Cynwyd dentist office.

 • Bleeding gums